Middsense/pre-processing/README.md

 This is the main driver script that performs most of the spatial analysis.
 Input paths should lead to the raw data; outputs will be a series of .pkl files with additional statistics.

-Two flags may be set a the beginning of the script:
+Two flags may be set at the beginning of the script:
 * LOG_FILTER uses log-correction when computing statistics
 * MEAN_NORMALIZE subtracts a pixel-wise temporal mean reference image from each image in the stack before computing statistics.